kristinemlarson/gnssrefl/tests/first_drivethru.md

-### First drivethru of gnssrefl
+### Some uses cases to help you test out gnssrefl

-This document provides use cases for GNSS interferometric reflectometry.
+This document provides some use cases for GNSS interferometric reflectometry.
-It does not explain everything about the technique, the code, or the sites we will be using, but it will provide some tests you can use to make sure you have properly installed the code.
+The goal is to provide you with tests to make sure you have properly installed the code.
 For details about the technique, you should start with reading [Roesler and Larson, 2018](https://link.springer.com/article/10.1007/s10291-018-0744-8), which was published open option.